Skip to main content

 How can I check my rental history for free?

-You can contact your previous landlords or request your free credit report.
-Some platforms, like RentSpree, may offer free tenant profiles.
+Contact previous landlords or request your free credit report.
+Some platforms (e.g., RentSpree) may offer free tenant profiles.

 How long do negative marks stay on a rental history report?

-Evictions and collections can stay on your report for 7 years, but you can dispute inaccuracies and request updates once resolved.
+Evictions and collections can remain for 7 years; dispute inaccuracies and request updates once resolved.

 What if I have no rental history?

-Provide alternative proof like utility bills, co-signer information, or personal references.
+Provide alternative proof (utility bills, co-signer, references).
 Build history with smaller rentals or subleases.

 Do all landlords report to rental history databases?

-No. Not all landlords use screening services.
-This is why contacting past landlords directly can provide the most accurate rental record.
+No. Not all landlords use screening services—another reason to contact past landlords directly for accurate records.

 Will an eviction automatically show up on my credit report?

-DisclaimerThe information provided in this article is for general informational purposes only and does not constitute legal advice.
-Rental history reports and screening criteria may vary by property, landlord, and jurisdiction.
+DisclaimerInformation is for general educational purposes and not legal advice.
+Screening criteria vary by landlord and jurisdiction.

 back